soberhofer/munki-serial-enroll/README.md

 A set of scripts to automatically enroll clients in Munki, allowing for a very flexible manifest structure.

+## Essential reading
+Before you even think about using Munki Serial Enroll, Munki Enroll, or anything like these projects, please read [An opinionated guide to Munki manifests](https://groob.io/posts/manifest-guide/) and [Another opinionated guide to Munki manifests](http://technology.siprep.org/another-opinionated-guide-to-munki-manifests/) first.

 ## Why Munki Serial Enroll?

 Using serial number manifests with human-readable display names and included group manifests allows for maximum flexibility.
 You can deploy software to a single machine or a group of machines.